|PA8W Amateur Radio|

 the available computing power of a simple microcontroller can enhance performance substantially.

-By weighing the quality of measurements this RDF manages to calculate a long time average bearing even in very poor conditions.
+By weighing the quality of measurements this RDF41 manages to calculate a long time average bearing even in very poor conditions.

 This can only be done "on the move", since multipath effects -which normally corrupt the measurements- rapidly change randomly during the ride.